Leaky wave antenna

 Leaky-wave antenna (LWA) belong to the more general class of traveling wave antenna, that use a traveling wave on a guiding structure as the main radiating mechanism.
 Traveling-wave antenna fall into two general categories, slow-wave antennas and fast-wave antennas, which are usually referred to as leaky-wave antennas.

 Introduction

 The traveling wave on a Leaky-Wave Antenna is a fast wave, with a phase velocity greater than the speed of light.
 This type of wave radiates continuously along its length, and hence the propagation wavenumber kz is complex, consisting of both a phase and an attenuation constant.
 Highly directive beams at an arbitrary specified angle can be achieved with this type of antenna, with a low sidelobe level.
-The phase constant β of the wave controls the beam angle (and this can be varied changing the frequency), while the attenuation constant α controls the beamwidth.
+The phase constant β of the wave controls the beam angle (and this can be varied by changing the frequency), while the attenuation constant α controls the beamwidth.
 The aperture distribution can also be easily tapered to control the sidelobe level or beam shape.

 Leaky-wave antennas can be divided into two important categories, uniform and periodic, depending on the type of guiding structure.